 We have three distilleries close to the cottage, all producing whisky with a unique and distinctive taste: Clynelish at Brora, Glenmorangie at Tain and Balblair at Edderton .

-All of the distillieries have a visitor centre which offer tours, tasting sessions and whisky shop
+All of the distilleries have a visitor centre which offers tours, tasting sessions and whisky shop

 There are many golf courses in the area, most of which allow guest players.
 There are nine-hole courses at Bonar Bridge, Ullapool and Durness, which has a spectacular 4th hole that crosses over the cliffs of a sea inlet.
 There are 18-hole courses at Tain, Golspie, Brora and the world famous Royal Dornoch championship course.

-The Highlands is steeped in history from many generations; from brochs, standing stones, stone circles and sites of archeological interest right up to evidence of the notorious Highland clearances.
+The Highlands is steeped in history from many generations; from brochs, standing stones, stone circles and sites of archaeological interest right up to evidence of the notorious Highland Clearances.
 Visit the clearance village at Rossal, and the famous church at Croick, where evicted tenants carved their names into the glass windows.
-Take a trip to the site of the famous English victory over the Scottish, at Colluden battlefield near Inverness
+Take a trip to the site of the famous English victory over the Scottish, at Colluden battlefield near Inverness.

 Inverness is the capital of the Highlands and one of the fastest growing cities in Europe.
 Just over an hour’s drive from the cottage, you will find everything you need including shopping centres, supermarkets, sports facilities, cinemas, theatres, nightclubs and a huge range of bars and restaurants.